ritesh404/kudojs/docs/state.md

 <a name="State.evalWith"></a>

 ### State.evalWith(s)
-When called, evalWith will run the state transition with the given value as the initial state and will return the resultant.
+When called, evalWith will run the state transition with the given value as the initial state and will return the result.

 | Param | Type | Description |
 | --- | --- | --- |